Ebenezer And The Invisible World: A Dickensian Christmas Metroidvania Adventure

 - Signposts are littered around.

-- Locations on the map are color-coded.
+- Locations on the map are colour-coded.

 - Fully animated background.